 The gap between the ends of superstructures described above refers to the spacing in the bridge axis direction.
 Generally, if an expansion joint has suffered some damage, the displacement of the superstructure is not restricted in the perpendicular direction to the bridge axis.
 For this reason, gap is not required in the perpendicular direction to the bridge axis.
-However, in case that isolation design is adopted to expect seismic isolation effect in the perpendicular direction to the bridge axis, if there is no damage in the expansion joint or if some special expansion joint or excessive displacement stoppers are used to restrict the displacement of the superstructure in the perpendicular direction to the bridge axis even after the expansion joint has suffered some damage, a gap shall have to be considered for the members confining the displacement of the superstructure in the perpendicular direction to the bridge axis.
+However, in case that isolation design is adopted to expect seismic isolation effect in the perpendicular direction to the bridge axis, if there is no damage in the expansion joint or if some special expansion joint or excessive displacement stoppers are used to restrict the displacement of the superstructure in the perpendicular direction to the bridge axis.
+However, in case that agap shall have to be considered for the members confining the displacement of the superstructure in the perpendicular direction to the bridge axis.
 However, in case that an excessive displacement stopper is adopted for the purpose of restricting the displacement of the superstructure in the perpendicular direction to the bridge axis, since no relative displacement will occur in the superstructure and substructure in this direction, expectation of seismic isolation effect shall not be allowed.